Ear infections in children

-Otitis media is an ear infection.
-Three out of four children experience otitis media by the time they are 3 years old.
+Three out of four children experience an ear infection by the time they are 3 years old.
 In fact, ear infections are the most common illnesses in babies and young children.

-Yes.
-There are two main types.
-The first type is called acute otitis media (AOM).
-This means that parts of the ear are infected and swollen.
-It also means that fluid and mucus are trapped inside the ear.
-AOM can be painful.
-The second type is called otitis media with effusion (fluid), or OME.
+There are two main types of ear infections.
+The first type is acute otitis media (AOM), meaning parts of the ear are infected and swollen.
+It also means that fluid and mucus are trapped inside the ear, which can be painful.
+The second type is otitis media with effusion (fluid), or OME.
 This means fluid and mucus stay trapped in the ear after the infection is over.
 OME makes it harder for the ear to fight new infections.
 This fluid can also affect your child’s hearing.

 How does otitis media happen?

-Otitis media usually happens when viruses and/or bacteria get inside the ear and cause an infection.
-It often happens as a result of another illness, such as a cold.
+Otitis media usually happens when viruses and/or bacteria get inside the ear and cause an infection, happening as a result of another illness like a cold.
 If your child gets sick, it might affect his or her ears.
-It is harder for children to fight illness than it is for adults, so children develop ear infections more often.
+It’s harder for children to fight illness than it is for adults, so children develop ear infections more often.
 Some researchers believe that other factors, such as being around cigarette smoke, can contribute to ear infections.

 What’s happening inside the ear when my child has an ear infection?

-- The eustachian tubes are inside the ear.
-They keep air pressure stable in the ear.
-These tubes also help supply the ears with fresh air.
+- The eustachian tubes keep air pressure stable in the ear and also help supply the ears with fresh air.

 Swollen and inflamed eustachian tubes often get clogged with fluid and mucus from a cold.
 If the fluids plug the openings of the eustachian tubes, air and fluid get trapped inside the ear.
-These tubes are smaller and straighter in children than they are in adults.
-This makes it harder for fluid to drain out of the ear and is one reason that children get more ear infections than adults.
-The infections are usually painful.
+These tubes are smaller and straighter in children than they are in adults, making it harder for fluid to drain out of the ear, a reason that children get more ear infections than adults.
+The infections are generally painful.

 Adenoids are located in the throat, near the eustachian tubes.
 Adenoids can become infected and swollen.
 They can also block the openings of the eustachian tubes, trapping air and fluid.
-Just like the eustachian tubes, the adenoids are different in children than in adults.
-In children, the adenoids are larger, so they can more easily block the opening of the eustachian tube.
+Just like the eustachian tubes, the adenoids are larger in children than in adults, so they can easily block the opening of the eustachian tube.

 Can otitis media affect my child’s hearing?

-Yes.
-An ear infection can cause temporary hearing problems.
-Temporary speech and language problems can happen, too.
-If left untreated, these problems can become more serious.
+An ear infection can cause temporary hearing, speech and language problems.
 An ear infection affects important parts in the ear that help us hear.
 Sounds around us are collected by the outer ear.
-Then sound travels to the middle ear, which has three tiny bones and is filled with air.
-After that, sound moves on to the inner ear.
-The inner ear is where sounds are turned into electrical signals and sent to the brain.
+Then sound travels to the middle ear.
+After that, sound moves on to the inner ear, where sounds are turned into electrical signals and sent to the brain.
 An ear infection affects the whole ear, but especially the middle and inner ear.
-Hearing is affected because sound cannot get through an ear that is filled with fluid.

-How do I know if my child has otitis media?
+How do I know if my child has an ear infection?

 It is not always easy to know if your child has an ear infection.
-Sometimes you have to watch carefully.
-Your child may get an ear infection before he or she has learned how to talk.
-If your child is not old enough to say, “My ear hurts,” you need to look for other signals that there is a problem.
+If your child is not old enough to say, “my ear hurts,” here are some other symptoms that signal an ear infection:

 A child with an ear infection may show you any of these signs.
-If you see any of them, call your Atlanta doctor.
+If you see any of them, call us today.

 What will a doctor do?

-Your doctor will examine your child’s ear.
-The doctor can tell you for sure if your child has an ear infection.
-The doctor may also give your child medicine.
-Medicines called antibiotics are sometimes given for ear infection treatment Atlanta.
-It is important to know how they work.
-Antibiotics only work against organisms called bacteria, which can cause illness.
+Your doctor will examine your child’s ear to see if they have an ear infection.
+The doctor may also give antibiotics, which only work against bacteria that cause illness.
 Antibiotics are not effective against viruses, such as those associated with a cold.
-In order to be effective, antibiotics must be taken until they are finished.
+In order to be effective, antibiotics must be taken until they are completed.
 A few days after the medicine starts working, your child may stop pulling on his or her ear and appear to be feeling better.
-This does not mean the infection is gone.
-The medicine must still be taken.
-If not, the bacteria can come back.
-You need to follow the doctor’s directions exactly.
+This does not mean the infection is gone; the medicine must still be taken to completion, otherwise the bacteria can come back.

-Your doctor may also give your child pain relievers, such as acetaminophen.
-Medicines such as antihistamines and decongestants do not help in the prevention or treatment of otitis media.
+Your doctor may also prescribe acetaminophen, which do not help in the prevention or treatment of ear infections, just the symptoms.

-- Read.
-Make sure the pharmacy has given you printed information about the medicine and clear instructions about how to give it to your child.
+- Read: Make sure the pharmacy has given you printed information about the medicine and clear instructions about how to give it to your child.
 Read the information that comes with the medicine.
 If you have any problems understanding the information, ask the pharmacist, your doctor, or a nurse.
-You should know the answers to the following questions:
+You should have the answers to the following questions:

 - Does the medicine need to be refrigerated?

-- How many times a day will I be giving my child this medicine?
+- How many times a day will I be giving this medicine?

-- How many days will my child take this medicine?
+- How many days will they take this medicine?

 - Should it be given with food or without food?